Ares-Developers/Ares-docs/new/superweapons/range.rst

 .. index:: Super Weapons; Limit minimum and maximum firing range.

+.. versionadded:: 0.8

 Designators
 -----------

-A designator is a unit that does the reconnaissance and provides a targeting area around itself.
+A designator is a unit or structure that does the reconnaissance and provides a targeting area around itself.
 A super weapon requiring a designator can only fire at a location if at least one designator is in range.
 If no designator is in range, the :tag:`NoCursor` is shown.

-.. note:: The AI does not support range checks yet.
-This might change in the future.

 :tagdef:`[SuperWeapon]SW.Designators=list of TechnoTypes`
-  List of units eligible for designating the target location.
+  List of units and structures eligible for designating the target location.
 An empty list requires no designator.
 Defaults to :value:`none`.

 :tagdef:`[SuperWeapon]SW.AnyDesignator=boolean`
-  Whether any unit is considered a valid designator for this super weapon.
+  Whether any unit or structure is considered a valid designator for this super weapon.
 Overrides :tag:`SW.Designators`.
 Defaults to :value:`no`.

 The designator range can be customized for each :type:`TechnoType` individually.